Maths

 - can solve problems by applying mathematics

-At St Martin’s, these skills are embedded within Maths lessons and developed consistently over time.
+At St Martin’s, these skills are embedded within maths lessons and are developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
-We want all children to enjoy mathematics and to experience success in the subject, with the ability to reason mathematically.
-We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.
+We want all children to enjoy mathematics, to experience success in the subject and to be able to reason mathematically.
+We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of mathematics.

 Implementation